dewiedem/calcopp/README.md

 - *Integrability:* Scattering-length and electron densities are Lebesgue-integrable.
 - *Normalization:* For ratios of probability density values, normalization is unnecessary (the normalizing constant cancels).

-Depending on the problem, CalcOPP allows to calculate the OPP from a PDF sampled in 2D or 3D by [JANA2006](http://jana.fzu.cz/) or from the MEM-reconstructed scatterer density sampled using [Dysnomia](https://jp-minerals.org/dysnomia/en/)—under certain additional conditions.
+Depending on the problem, CalcOPP allows to calculate the effective OPP from a PDF sampled in 2D or 3D by [JANA2006](http://jana.fzu.cz/) or from the MEM-reconstructed scatterer density sampled using [Dysnomia](https://jp-minerals.org/dysnomia/en/)—under certain additional conditions.
 It can also reformat 2D PDF input and handle the associated error maps.

 ## Compiling
 ### Modules *calcopp-gui* and *sd2opp*